thomasem/chirpy/README.md

 Mock Twitter'esque service for development practice based on [Boot.dev's Web Server course](https://www.boot.dev/courses/learn-web-servers)

+## First Time Setup

+We use a `.env` file in this project for secrets.
+To have this generated for you, run the `generate_env.sh` script.

 ## How to Run Locally

-Pretty simple, just run the `dev.sh` script. :smile:
+Run the `dev.sh` script. :smile:

 ## How to Build